lm-sys/FastChat/docs/openai_api.md

   }'
 ```

-## Tunning
+## Adjusting Timeout
-Runner should answer within 20 seconds.
-If your model/hardware is slower, you wil get Timeout errors.
-You can change this timeout through ENV variables : "export WORKER_API_TIMEOUT=<larger timeout in seconds>"
+By default, a timeout error will occur if a model worker does not response within 20 seconds.
+If your model/hardware is slower, you can change this timeout through an environment variable: `export FASTCHAT_WORKER_API_TIMEOUT=<larger timeout in seconds>`

 ## Todos
 Some features to be implemented: